NCAA Tournament Bubble Watch: Six Teams To Watch In Conference Tournaments

 NC State, ACC, 21-10

-NC State is a versatile offense, that ranked 29th in the country this season with six players averaging at least nine points a night.
+NC State is a versatile offense that currently features six players averaging at least nine points per game.
 Torin Dorn leads the Wolfpack with 13.7 points per game.
 They are 32nd in NET rankings, meaning they should be a solid bet for the field of 68, but lack in terms of statement wins.
 They went 1-1 against ranked non-conference opponents, beating Auburn at home and falling to Wisconsin on the road.
 So where does that leave them?
 NC State faces off against Clemson in the first round of the ACC Tournament on Wednesday.
 At least one of those teams should get into the dance.
-While both Clemson and NC State could get bids, winning on Wednesday would go long way.
+While both Clemson and NC State could get bids, winning Wednesday would go long way.

 Indiana, Big Ten, 17-14